Daniel-Mietchen/datascience/emergency-response.md

 * [Public Health Surveillance: A Call to Share Data](http://ianphi.org/news/2016/datasharing.html)
 * [Zika Data From the Lab, and Right to the Web](http://www.nytimes.com/2016/07/19/health/zika-data-monkey-studies.html)
 * [Reanalysis of open Zika data](http://dx.doi.org/10.12688/f1000research.9110.1) using a [Jupyter notebook](http://nbviewer.jupyter.org/github/maayanlab/Zika-RNAseq-Pipeline/blob/master/Zika.ipynb)
+* [how scientific collaboration and data sharing is making a difference in this global health crisis called Zika](http://www.promega.de/resources/pubhub/inspiration/zika-perspectives-responses/) (click on the "Collaboration" header to get directly to the relevant section)

 ### Background on Zika and other otbreaks
 * [Why it takes so long to develop a vaccine against a new epidemic](http://qz.com/751478/why-it-takes-so-long-to-develop-a-vaccine-against-a-new-epidemic/)